 An extensive inter-modal transportation system of highways, railroads, ports and airports easily moves people and goods to & from our area.

-Harrisburg is the county seat for Dauphin County and PA's tenth largest city.
+Harrisburg is the Capital of Pennsylvania and serves as the county seat for Dauphin County.

 Harrisburg's location along the Susquehanna River is thought to have been inhabited by Native Americans as early as 3000 BC.

 The area, known to the Native Americans as "Peixtin" or "Paxtang," was an important resting place and crossroads for Native American who traveled trade routes connecting the Delaware River, Ohio River, Potomac River, and the Upper Susquehanna River.

 1719 - English Trader John Harris, Sr. settled in this area and 14 years later secured grants of 800 acres.

 1785 - John Harris, Jr. made plans to lay out a town on his father's land and named it Harrisburg.